GrabAByte/terraform-control-aws-api-gateway-whitepaper/README.md

 Create an AWS infrastructure consisting of the following components:

-- AWS API Gateway: To act as the entry point for requests.
-- AWS S3 Bucket: To store data.
-- AWS Lambda Function: To process requests and interact with the S3 bucket.
 - Private VPC: To host the Lambda function securely.
+- AWS API Gateway: To act as the entry point for requests, which allows routes to one or more URIs
+- AWS S3 Bucket: To store data from the lambda function for upload or download purposes
+- AWS Lambda Function: To process requests and interact with the S3 bucket
+- AWS Dynamo DB: To store event metadata upon upload and download requests
+- (implicitly (AWS CloudWatch): Logging from the integrations sent to AWS CloudWatch Log Groups

 ### Requirements

 - The Lambda function must be deployed within a private Virtual Private Cloud (VPC).
 - The API Gateway should trigger the Lambda function upon receiving requests.
-- The Lambda function should have the necessary permissions to read and write data to the S3 bucket.
+- The Lambda function should have the necessary permissions to read and write data to the S3 bucket and DynamoDB using IAM RBAC.
 - All AWS resources must be deployed with terraform tool.

 ### Expected Outcome

-A functional AWS infrastructure that allows interaction with an S3 bucket through an API endpoint, with the processing logic running in a Lambda function within a private VPC.
+A functional AWS infrastructure that allows interaction with an S3 bucket  and DynamoDB through an API endpoint, with the processing logic running in a Lambda function within a private VPC.

 ## repository structure

 ```
-├── .github
-│   └── workflows
 ├── backends
 ├── docs
+├── environment
+│   ├── development
+│   ├── pre-production
+│   └── production
 └── test
     └── bats
         └── api